kumbam06/TrackEd/README.md

 ---

-**GradMate** - Empowering students to track their educational journey and build their future careers with modern authentication and real-time collaboration.
+**GradMate** - Empowering students to track their educational journey and build their future careers with modern authentication, real-time collaboration, and comprehensive productivity tools.